 Another commonly used offence to convict individuals of Centrelink fraud is the charge of making a false claim for a benefit which can be found under section 135.1 of the Criminal Code Act 1995.
 This section refers to general dishonesty which constitutes any action that results in a gain or loss against a Commonwealth entity or influences a Commonwealth Public Official in the exercise of their duties.

-Should you or someone you know be facing charges for Centrelink fraud, it is advised to seek legal representation immediately, Contact Benjamin Leonardo – The Defenders to schedule a FREE and confidential consultation.
+Should you or someone you know be facing charges for Centrelink fraud, it is advised to seek legal representation immediately, Contact Benjamin Leonardo – The Defenders to schedule a confidential consultation.

 Centrelink fraud is not simple and straightforward like most other crimes.
 There are a range of criminal charges that could be applied in order to convict you of Centrelink fraud, and the penalties vary accordingly.
 Generally speaking, penalties for Centrelink Fraud are more severe comparative to the financial gain or loss caused.
 As per the Criminal Code the maximum the penalties for Centrelink fraud and its relative charges are listed below.

 - Obtaining a Financial Advantage by Deception: Imprisonment for 10 years